-C Change Wellness is a yoga studio located at 1109 N. Main St. High Point, NC 27262.
-As a High Point Yoga studio, we understand the health and wellness benefits of yoga.
+C change Wellness is a yoga studio located at 1109 N. Main St. High Point, NC 27262.
+As High Point’s original and longest in business Yoga studio, we understand the health and wellness benefits of yoga.

 Yoga is a physical, mental, and spiritual practice that originated in India.
 It can be traced back to at least 5000 BCE, when the first yogis began using their bodies as tools for meditation.
 The word “yoga” comes from the Sanskrit root yuj, which means “to join” or “to unite.”
 Yoga is about connecting your mind with your body through movement, breath and meditation.

 Yoga has many benefits for both your body and mind: it can help reduce stress levels by releasing endorphins into the bloodstream; improve flexibility; strengthen muscles; improve balance; increase energy levels; decrease fatigue by improving circulation throughout the body (especially beneficial after sitting at a desk all day); lower blood pressure (if done regularly); reduce chronic pain caused by conditions such as arthritis or back problems; improve sleep quality by reducing insomnia symptoms like restlessness or difficulty falling asleep

 Yoga can help you improve your flexibility and range of motion.
 This can be especially helpful for people who have tight muscles or are recovering from injuries.
 It also helps keep your joints healthy by increasing their mobility, which can ward off osteoarthritis later in life.

 Mental Benefits of Yoga

 Yoga is a great way to reduce stress and anxiety.
 It has been shown to improve concentration, self-awareness, and mood.